Ticwatch Pro 5 Enduro

 FAQ

-How long does the TicWatch Pro 5 Enduro battery last in real use?
+How long does the TicWatch Pro 5 Enduro battery last?

 Does the TicWatch Pro 5 Enduro run the latest Wear OS?